Co-Executive Director and Head of Learning and Outreach

 “People of colour and minorities are disproportionately affected by bad policy—but are largely left out of dominant research, policymaking and practice.
 This means that most policy solutions are incomplete, and therefore, flawed.
 I firmly believe that work combating systemic inequalities and tackling prejudicial assumptions is indivisible from creating sustainable and equitable policy solutions.
 PA’s transformative work on identity-based violence tackles these issues head-on, working with communities both in the UK and across the world to incorporate intersectional analysis.
 By building consensus across borders and across sectors, we can forge powerful coalitions to change shape policies that will build a more peaceful and equitable world.”

-Andy heads our UK Stronger Communities programmes and works with schools, young people, marginalised communities, civil society organisations, and local and national decision makers, to increase understanding of the processes that lead to prejudice, marginalisation and identity-based violence, and to strengthen local and national responses.
+Andy heads our UK Stronger Communities programmes working with communities, civil society organisations, and local and national decision makers, to increase understanding of the processes that lead to prejudice, marginalisation and identity-based violence, and to strengthen local and national responses.
 Andy also leads on managing MEL and Operations.

 Andy has more than a decade of experience working with communities to build community resilience and supporting individuals to develop the practical skills, knowledge, confidence, and networks to positively and sustainably confront prejudice and hate.
 This includes designing and co-leading national cohesion building projects in Rwanda funded by DfID, as well as delivering community-based hate prevention programmes in London with the UK Home Office.
 Andy holds and MA in Human Rights from Kingston University, London.